plausible/docs/docs/proxy/guides/cloudflare.md

 Notice that since the script tag is installed on the same domain as the website itself, there's no need to specify the hostname in `src` and `data-api` attributes.
 A relative path will work just fine.

 :::note
-Want to count [outbound link clicks](outbound-link-click-tracking.md)?
-Change the file name from `script.js` to `script.outbound-links.js`
+Using our extensions such as hash-based routing, page exclusions or outbound link click tracking?
+Change the file name from `script.js` to the script you want to use: `script.hash.js`, `script.exclusions.js` or `script.outbound-links.js`.
+Want to use more than one extension?
+You can chain them like this: `script.hash.exclusions.outbound-links.js`
 :::